nationalarchives/front-end-development-guide/2016/bt-archives.md

 Suggestions (not crucial)

 * main should wrap and indicate where the main content starts
 * Try not rename Bootstrap's classes.
 Try keep Bootstrap's HTML/CSS structure.
-Use additional classes to achieve desired results.
+Use overwrites or additional classes to achieve desired results.

 Overall, HTML structure well built